leshikus/gh-runner/README.md

 ## How to get the runner token

-Go to `Settings => Runners` for your repo, add new runner, copy the token.
+Go to `Settings => Runners` for your repo, add a new runner, copy the token.

 ## How to browse logs